petrgazarov/cumuli-aws-console-chat/README.md

 Calls to OpenAI API are made directly from the extension.
 Your data is never sent anywhere else and is stored locally in the extension-specific browser storage.
 The model does _not_ get context about your screen by default, and the screenshot feature is optional.
 OpenAI Terms and policies apply to the data you send to their API.

-### Requirements

-- An OpenAI account and an API key are required to use this extension (get your API key [here](https://platform.openai.com/api-keys)).
-- Your OpenAI account must have access to the GPT-4 model.
-OpenAI automatically enables it in most cases, but it may be disabled if you never previously paid for the API.
-If that's the case, you can purchase $5 in credits [here](https://platform.openai.com/account/billing/overview), and that should automatically enable it.

 ### Cumuli vs. Amazon Q

 Cumuli is a simple chat application with a focus on the core use case of easily sharing your screen with the LLM and getting contextual help.